 Since the Wire Act dispute has pretty much been resolved favorably for online poker, it is quite likely Pennsylvania will be looking to enter multi-state agreements in the future.
 If and when that happens, WSOP will likely try to join forces with its already existing network, making its position in the US market even more dominant.

-WSOP has announced its intention to go live in PA this summer, so the launch should be imminent.
-If all goes to plan, the site will go live with the new Poker 8 software, which could be a real game-changer and provide the operator the kind of kick-start it needs in the state as they are joining the market currently dominated by PokerStars PA and BetMGM Poker PA.
+In Pennsylvania, the site went live with the new Poker 8 software, as planned.
+This could be a real game-changer and provide the operator the kind of kick-start it needs in the state as they are joining the market currently dominated by PokerStars PA and BetMGM Poker PA.

 WSOP NJ is powered by 888poker software, and as such, enjoys a solid base of tested software.
 While WSOP NJ is currently using an older version of the software, there are plans to roll out the innovative new Poker 8 software this year.